 Course browsing opens January 20.
 Registration for Summer 2020 opens Wednesday, March 25.
 Summer School is open to all university-level students, adult learners, and visiting students from other countries.
 Admission is not required to enroll.

 How to Register

-Note: Graduate students from divisions other than University College or Graduate Arts & Sciences should contact the registrar in your Dean’s Office to register.
+Note: Graduate students from divisions other than University College or The Graduate School should contact the registrar in their Dean’s Office to register.